pombredanne/ScraperWikiX/README.md

-# ScraperWiki Classic
+# ScraperWikiX

-This code is a clone of the master branch of the [ScraperWiki repository on bitbucket](http://bitbucket.org/ScraperWiki/scraperwiki) which I'm just using to play about with some ideas on distributing code and data to worker processes.
-The idea is to build a personal scraperwiki that is easier to install.
+This code is a clone of the master branch of the [ScraperWiki repository on bitbucket](http://bitbucket.org/ScraperWiki/scraperwiki) forked with the intention of cutting it down to make it easier to install as a Personal ScraperWiki.

 ## Notes to self.